Tuu languages

 The Tuu languages, or Taa–ǃKwi (Taa–ǃUi, ǃUi–Taa, Kwi) languages, are a language family consisting of two language clusters spoken in Botswana, South Africa and Namibia.
 The relationship between the two clusters is not doubted, but is distant.
 The name Tuu comes from a word common to both branches of the family for "person".

 History

-The ancestor of Tuu languages, Proto-Tuu, was presumably also spoken in or around the Kalahari desert, as a word for the gemsbok (*!hai) is reconstructable to Proto-Tuu.
+The ancestor of Tuu languages, Proto-Tuu, was presumably also spoken in or around the Kalahari desert, as a word for the gemsbok (*ǃhai) is reconstructable to Proto-Tuu.

 There is evidence of substantial borrowing of words between Tuu languages and other Khoisan languages, including basic vocabulary.
 Khoekhoe in particular is thought to have a Tuu (ǃKwi-branch) substrate.

 Examples of borrowings from Khoe into Tuu include 'chest' (ǃXóõ gǁúu from Khoe *gǁuu) and 'chin' (Nǁng gǃann from Khoe *ǃann).
-A root for 'louse' shared by some Khoe and Tuu languages (ǁxóni~kx'uni~kx'uri) has been suggested as deriving from a 'pre-Tuu/pre-Khoe substrate'.
+A root for 'louse' shared by some Khoe and Tuu languages (ǁxóni~kxʼuni~kxʼuri) has been suggested as deriving from a 'pre-Tuu/pre-Khoe substrate'.